Yoga has helped me to find inner freedom in my life, a state that feels calm and grounded.

 I have been practicing Yoga since 1996 and teaching Yoga and Meditation since founding Waverley Yoga Studio in my lounge-room in suburban Melbourne in 2002.
 Before that I trained and worked a Medical Scientist for 20 years, earned a Graduate Diploma in Business Administration and trained as Yoga teacher with the Australian College of Classical Yoga in 2001.
 Yoga teacher training with Mataji (Swami Shantananda) opened my eyes and was a real life-changing experience for me.
 I am a Senior Member of Yoga Australia, and member of Meditation Australia.

 As well as my ongoing classes I am involved in many aspects of the Yoga teacher-training program at ACCY, including teaching anatomy, asana and Yoga wisdom.
-I have developed a number of post-graduate workshops for Yoga teachers, and also teaches a variety of workshops and retreats for ongoing students of Yoga and Meditation, mainly in Mt Waverley and Mordialloc.
-As well as her ongoing classes, she has taught Yoga and Meditation in various settings, including the corporate sector and on many Yoga retreats with her teacher Swami Shantananda and more recently with Danni Brown.
+I have developed a number of post-graduate workshops for Yoga teachers, and also teach a variety of workshops and retreats for ongoing students of Yoga and Meditation, mainly in Mt Waverley and Mordialloc and also online.
+As well as ongoing classes, I have taught Yoga and Meditation in various settings, including the corporate sector and on many Yoga retreats with my teacher Swami Shantananda and more recently with Danni Brown.

-Enquire about her availability to speak and/or lead Yoga or Meditation practice with your group or to lead a workshop at your Yoga studio or space.
+Enquire about my availability to speak and/or lead Yoga or Meditation practice with your group or to lead a workshop at your Yoga studio or space.

 Phone: 0439 632 178